Quick Links

 Automate Transmission Of A Purchase Order To Suppliers

-As we saw in the earlier sections, Quickbooks allows you to send the purchase order to your suppliers.
+As we saw in the earlier sections, QuickBooks allows you to send the purchase order to your suppliers.
 You can email it to your suppliers or download the purchase order and send it out to the suppliers.

 Since we have already automated the purchase order process so far, why not fully automate it by automatically sending the purchase order to the supplier?